The Prose Storyboard Language: A Tool for Annotating and Directing Movies

 \section{Conclusion}

 We have presented a language for describing the spatial and temporal structure of movies with arbitrarily complex shots.
-The language can be extended in many ways, e.g. by taking into account lens choices, depth-of-field and lighting.
+The language can be extended in many ways, e.g. by taking into account lens choices, depth-of-field and lighting, and diegetic sound including speech.
 Future work will be devoted to the dual problems of automatically generating movies from prose storyboards in machinima environments, and automatically describing shots in existing movies.
 We are also planning to extend our framework for the case of stereoscopic movies, where image composition needs to be extended to include the depth and disparity of subjects in the composition.
-We believe that the proposed language can be used to extend existing approaches in intelligent cinematography and editing towards more expressive strategies and idioms and bridge the gap between real and virtual movie-making.
+It would also be interesting to extend the language even further for the case of panoramic video and immersive virtual reality movies.
+At this stage, we believe that the proposed language can be useful to extend existing approaches in intelligent cinematography and editing towards more expressive strategies and idioms, and to bridge the gap between real and virtual movie-making.